-Companies such as Kabiza Wilderness Safaris that use PesaPal make it even easier to use credit cards and the charge are less than using a Bank Merchant Services that is available in Uganda.
+Companies such as Kabiza Wilderness Safaris that use PesaPal make it even easier to use credit cards, and the charge is less than using a Bank Merchant Services that is available in Uganda.

 It might come as a surprise to you, but if for example, a hotel rate is 100 USD per night, you will have a 5% minimum service charge added onto your bill making it a 105 USD – this is common here, even if there is nothing to suggest a service charge, it has been added to the price.

 You will pay a fee for exchanging them into cash.
-Plus in spite of suggestions from American Express not to reveal such information you will need proof of purchase and passport to prove ownership of the cheques you want to be cashed.
+Plus, despite suggestions from American Express not to reveal such information, you will need proof of purchase and passport to prove ownership of the cheques you want to be cashed.
 You will also receive a lesser exchange rate than if you use Cash.

 Using Traveller Cheques in Uganda becomes a nuisance and investment of time, often with moments of frustration added.
 The best advice is, do not bring Traveller Cheques, use an ATM card instead.

 TravelerCheques – at least in Uganda, are not the best way to bring Money, it takes too much time and effort to cash them.

 How secure is my Money while visiting Uganda?